gvwilson/thirdbit/src/fiction/santas/index.md

 [^writing-teacher]: The first time Finner had to bring home a note from that teacher, his parents let it sit on the dinner table *until dinner* before opening it.
 They didn't mention it or even look at it, which of course meant Finner couldn't think about anything else.
 It turned out to be a reminder about an overdue book addressed to another student, which left Finner feeling somehow cheated out of a calamity.

 "Right," Finner muttered under his breath.
-He picked up the ray run gingerly, holding it with just his thumb and one finger.
+He picked up the ray run gingerly with just his thumb and one finger.
 The porthole was definitely glassless.
 He brightened slightly.
 Maybe instead of just being baggage he could actually help Santa Hood